graphlab-fr/cosma-docs/src/en/user-manual-cli.md

 The following subsections explain these rules in detail.

 ::: note
-This combination of writing standards combines several textual cultures: documentation (enriching and indexing content with metadata); wikis (interrelating documents); the Zettelkasten method (organising one's notes); academic writing with Pandoc (using plain text as a source for exporting in various formats).
+This combination of writing standards combines several textual cultures: documentation (enriching and indexing content with metadata); wikis (interrelating documents); index cards, Zettelkasten (organising one's notes); academic writing with Pandoc (using plain text as a source for exporting in various formats).

 Therefore, Cosma works particularly well when used in tandem with writing environments that also adopt this approach, such as [Zettlr](https://zettlr.com) or the [Foam](https://foambubble.github.io/foam/) extension for Visual Studio Code and VSCodium.
 :::